jryan3211/angelListCsv/README.md

 # angelListCsv

+NOTE: This script is outdated as the webpage has shifted.

 uses Selenuim and BeautifulSoup to scrape info from Angel List's database of companies into your own csv file.

 Takes a full url as input.
 Start at https://angel.co/companies , use any filters to narrow your search, and then paste the new url into the running script.